MicrosoftDocs/win32/desktop-src/NetMon2/expertstatusenumeration.md

 ---
-Description: 'The EXPERTSTATUSENUMERATION enumeration contains status values.
-It is used by the Status member of EXPERTSTATUS structure and the Status parameter in ExpertIndicateStatus.' ms.assetid: '217dce5a-3698-45a9-bb13-8379bcbdd762'
+Description: The EXPERTSTATUSENUMERATION enumeration contains status values.
+It is used by the Status member of EXPERTSTATUS structure and the Status parameter in ExpertIndicateStatus. ms.assetid: 217dce5a-3698-45a9-bb13-8379bcbdd762
 title: EXPERTSTATUSENUMERATION enumeration
+ms.date: 05/31/2018
+ms.topic: enumeration
+ms.author: windowssdkdev
+ms.prod: windows
+ms.technology: desktop
 ---

 # EXPERTSTATUSENUMERATION enumeration